kalyanastro/VDCIpy/README.md

 # VDCIpy
-This project contains a VLBI data Calibration and Imaging pipeline in Python (VDCIpy), specifically designed for VLBA pulsar astrometry.
+This project contains a VLBI Data Calibration and Imaging pipeline in Python (VDCIpy), specifically designed for VLBA pulsar astrometry.
 However, it can be easily modified or adapted for other applications.

 Authors: Ashish Kumar, Adam Deller, and Pankaj Jain